 Brian said yes.
 Without ever having visited Vietnam – but full of positive expectations.
-Expectations that, fortunately, have been met.
+Expectations that, fortunately, were met.
 “The colleagues we have in Vietnam are great, they are so sweet, and right away I felt really welcome!”

 Even more of all the things that makes Netcompany great

-For the last two years, former Country Manager and Partner Jesper Klitgaard has been managing the office in Vietnam.
-He has been a central part in creating a new office that leaves no doubt that you have entered Netcompany.
-Jesper has also set a clear direction for the office – a direction that Brian intends to continue.
+Former Country Manager and Partner Jesper Klitgaard played a central part in creating a new office that leaves no doubt that you have entered Netcompany.
+Jesper gave a clear direction for the office – a direction that Brian continued.

 ”I believe it is important to continue the journey the Vietnam office has been on, and get even more of our know-how, methodology and global processes into play here.
 We should also bring in even more of our Netcompany Academy activities, even more knowledge sharing in and across teams and offices, After Dark activities, Friday bar culture, ‘hygge’ and fun during the workday – even more of all of that.
 That is, after all, what we in Netcompany are so good at!”

 We have the same DNA as when I first started at Netcompany